stephaniedlp/stephaniedlp/README.md

 * 🖥️  My portafolio coming soon...
 * ✉️  You can contact me at stephaniedlp00@gmail.com

-* 🚀  I'm currently working on Robin (faciliate recruiter's work),
+* 🚀  I'm currently working on Robin App and Web,
-* 🚀
+* 🚀  I'm currenetly working in CyberSecurity masters

 * 🧠  I'm developing my skills in Java, C++ and C through LeetCode and HackerRank
 * 🤝  Working on a COOL PROJECT COOMING SOON